OpenVQE/OpenVQE/docs/getting_started.rst

 More information
 ------------------
-For more information, please take a look at the notebook examples in the "notebooks" folder of the github repository.
+For more information, please take a look at the notebook examples in the `notebooks <https://github.com/OpenVQE/OpenVQE/tree/main/notebooks>`_ folder of the github repository.